NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_PI.md

 assessment should review the ad repository documentation and test any available feature to retrieve data from an individual advertiser.

--   **Yes, through the GUI**
+-   Yes, through the GUI

--   **Yes, through the API**
+-   Yes, through the API

--   No
+-   **No**

-The platform provides the means to retrieve specific advertisers using IDs or names through both the GUI and the API.
-However, the functionality on the GUI is clunky.
-For example, the filter option often does not list all possible advertisers.
-The user needs to fetch their Page ID and paste in the GUI URL directly.
+Pinterest does not provide a public API that offers systematic access to an ad repository or the ability to extract advertising content data for broad research purposes, so this question is not applicable in this context.

 **OC7: Can ad data be retrieved from the platform using search terms?**